Skip Navigation

 Apart from that, making regular investments instils financial discipline in you as you learn the habit of setting aside a particular amount every month or every year for investing.

-A savings plan such as Public Provident Fund (PPF), National Pension Scheme (NPS), Equity Linked Savings Scheme (ELSS), and Unit Linked Insurance Plans (ULIPs), even allows you to reduce your tax outgo.
+A savings plan such as the Public Provident Fund (PPF), National Pension Scheme (NPS), Equity Linked Savings Scheme (ELSS), and Unit Linked Insurance Plans (ULIPs) even allows you to reduce your tax outgo.

-All investment vehicles can broadly be classified into two segments – Growth-oriented investment vehicles and fixed-income investment vehicles.
-It’s vital to choose the right option for yourself as per your investment profile.
+All investment vehicles can broadly be classified into two segments: Growth-oriented investment vehicles and fixed-income investment vehicles.
+It's vital to choose the right option for your investment profile.

 While growth-oriented instruments can help you gain high returns on your investments, they also involve a fair deal of risks.
 On the other hand, fixed-income instruments provide stability and security to your investments in exchange for comparatively lower returns.